- Reviews 1997 to 2007 –

 Never stayed anywhere where I’ve had less inclination to go off and look

-not a bit warmer.
-Nearly always two or more oystercatchers on this beach, and
+it’s not a bit warmer.
+Nearly always two or more oystercatchers on this beach,

-two ringed plouers at the far end of the beautiful sandy Ross beach.
-Clambering
+and two ringed plouers at the far end of the beautiful sandy Ross beach.

-back over the rocks one evening with the tide out!
-(Not for the young or less
+Clambering back over the rocks one evening with the tide out!
+(Not for the

-agile) we realised there were five dolphins swimming along – they went out far
+young or less agile) we realised there were five dolphins swimming along – they

-out in the middle of the water.
-Next morning carrying a chair around to the
+went out far out in the middle of the water.
+Next morning carrying a chair

-front door to have breakfast, heard and saw a flipper out of the corner of my
+around to the front door to have breakfast, heard and saw a flipper out of the

-ear/eye.
+corner of my ear/eye.
 The dolphins had swam right by the house.
-Saw 3 briefly then, but not
+Saw 3 briefly

 Love the view of the mountains over the sea from the front of the house.